|

 Advanced

-notification (Alerts) of Checkpoint locations was recommended
+notification (Alerts) of DUI Checkpoints was recommended

 by United States Supreme Court under Chief Justice